 The Mission

-Our team of 30 scientists who study the biology of marine invertebrate animals (i.e., animals without backbones) and microbes will board the R/V Nathaniel B. Palmer in Lyttleton, New Zealand on 4 March 2023 and embark on a two-month voyage to Antarctica ending in Capetown, South Africa on 3 May 2023.
-During the expedition, we will sample and study marine invertebrates and microbes living in some of the most remote but fastest changing seas on the planet.
-The team will explore the biodiversity, evolution, and biogeographic patterns of animals and microbes living in the Eastern Antarctic using morphological and molecular tools to assess Antarctic biodiveristy, unrecognized genetic variation, and patterns of relatedness between populations of marine Antarctic species.
+Our team of four scientists who study the biology of marine invertebrate animals (i.e., animals without backbones) will board the R/V Nathaniel B. Palmer in Lyttleton, New Zealand on 11 February 2025 and embark on a two-month voyage to Antarctica returning to Lyttleton on 16 April 2025.
+During the expedition, we will sample and study marine invertebrates living in some of the most remote but fastest changing seas on the planet.
+Specifically, the team will explore the biodiversity, evolution, and biogeographic patterns of comma shrimp (Cumacea) and other peracarid crustaceans living in the Ross Sea using morphological and molecular tools to assess Antarctic biodiveristy, unrecognized genetic variation, and evolutionary relationships.

-This research would not be posible without the expertise and dedication of the ship's crew from Edison Chouest Offshore (ECO) and personnel from the United States Antarctic Program (USAP).
+This research would not be possible without the expertise and dedication of the ship's crew from Edison Chouest Offshore (ECO) and personnel from the United States Antarctic Program (USAP).

-Our team of 30 scientists who study the biology of marine invertebrate animals (i.e., animals without backbones) and microbes will board the R/V Nathaniel B. Palmer in Lyttleton, New Zealand on 4 March 2023 and embark on a two-month voyage to Antarctica ending in Capetown, South Africa on 3 May 2023.
-During the expedition, we will sample and study marine invertebrates and microbes living in some of the most remote but fastest changing seas on the planet.
-The team will explore the biodiversity, evolution, and biogeographic patterns of animals and microbes living in the Eastern Antarctic using morphological and molecular tools to assess Antarctic biodiveristy, unrecognized genetic variation, and patterns of relatedness between populations of marine Antarctic species.
+Our team of four scientists who study the biology of marine invertebrate animals (i.e., animals without backbones) will board the R/V Nathaniel B. Palmer in Lyttleton, New Zealand on 11 February 2025 and embark on a two-month voyage to Antarctica returning to Lyttleton on 16 April 2025.
+During the expedition, we will sample and study marine invertebrates living in some of the most remote but fastest changing seas on the planet.
+Specifically, the team will explore the biodiversity, evolution, and biogeographic patterns of comma shrimp (Cumacea) and other peracarid crustaceans living in the Ross Sea using morphological and molecular tools to assess Antarctic biodiveristy, unrecognized genetic variation, and evolutionary relationships.

-This research would not be posible without the expertise and dedication of the ship's crew from Edison Chouest Offshore (ECO) and personnel from the United States Antarctic Program (USAP).
+This research would not be possible without the expertise and dedication of the ship's crew from Edison Chouest Offshore (ECO) and personnel from the United States Antarctic Program (USAP).

 The Ship